jpillora/castlebot/README.md

-:warning: In progress, please ignore the text below.

----

 # castlebot

 A home automation bot for your castle.

+:warning: In progress

 ## Features

-* Single binary
-* Easy install
-* Web UI
-* REST API
-* Email API
-* View webcam
+* Network scan and display
-    * Detect motion
+* Machine information
-    * Detect image state using supervised learning
-* Actuate GPIO pins

 ### Install